 Ronald Joseph “Ronnie” Kay, age 60, of Jefferson City, Mo., passed away peacefully Friday, February 14, 2020, at home surrounded by his family.

-To send flowers in memory of Ronnie Kay, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Ronnie Kay, please visit our Heartfelt Sympathies Store.

 He was born on March 12, 1959 in Jefferson City, the son of Dwight D. and Pauline “Pat” (Goeller) Kay.
 He was married on May 7, 1988 in Jefferson City to Lora “Susie” Shirley, who survives.